All Blacks snatch controversial last-gasp win

 "It lacks a little bit of feel for such an important moment in the game."

-Victory puts New Zealand clear at the top of the Rugby Championship table as they attempt to retain their southern hemisphere crown.
+Victory puts New Zealand clear at the top of the Rugby Championship table as they attempt to retain their southern hemisphere crown and ensures they retain the Bledisloe Cup for the 20th straight year.

 Australia will try to take revenge in the teams' final-round meeting at Eden Park on 24 September.